chiyodad/cbeams.github.io/_drafts/epoch.md

 layout: post
 title: Epoch
 ---
 I was born in Great Falls, Montana on the 2nd of July, 1978 at 7:02am.
 That date is the beginning of time with regard to anything I could have experienced, done or influenced.
-It is my zero-moment, my personal [epoch](http://en.wiktionary.org/wiki/epoch).
+Let's call it my zero-moment, my _personal [epoch](http://en.wiktionary.org/wiki/epoch)_.

 The zero-moment for the Unix operating system was midnight on the 1st of January, 1970 UTC.
-This is called the _Unix epoch_, and the number of seconds that have elapsed since then is called _epoch seconds_, or [Unix time]().
+This is called the _Unix epoch_, and the number of seconds that have elapsed since then is called _epoch seconds_, or [_Unix time_](tk).
 This is a wonderfully simple way of representing any date with a single number.

 For example, here is the `date` command displaying Unix time `0` in human-readable form: